-The best drone accessories are a vital addition if you want to realise the full potential of your drone.
-Giving you a whole new perspective on the world, the best camera drones have some seriously cool add-ons that will take that experience to new heights.
+The best drone accessories are a vital addition if you want to realize the full potential of your drone.
+Giving you a whole new perspective on the world, the best drones have some seriously cool add-ons that will take that experience to new heights.
 Literally.

 In this guide you’ll find all the best drone accessories available, including everything from bags to lenses, goggles to prop guards.
 So if you want to get more our of your personal aircraft, you're sure to find something here.

 Read on for our pick of the best drone accessories money can buy...